seanbspector/JAMStack/src/pages/about.md

 ---
-layout: layout.html
 pageTitle: About Us
-tags: page
 navTitle: About
 ---

 ## We are

-- a group of commited citizens
+- a group of commited New Yorkers
 - a caring community
 - a force in national politics